 Again it’s stretch fabric and tight fit, warm and breathable.

-I love it because I can wear it under every shirt or sweater when I’m visiting Europe in Winter.
+I love it because I can wear it under every shirt or sweater when I’m exploring central and southern Europe in the colder months.

 Being a tight fit it won’t make me feel trapped under a lot of clothes, and the V neck allows me to wear a low-necked sweater.

-Wearing thermal underclothes will allow you to pack lighter shirts and jumpers.
+Wearing thermal underwear will allow you to pack lighter shirts and jumpers.

 By reducing the volume, you’ll get to bring more clothes also in a small carry-on.